 You’ve heard of trees growing inside homes, so why not have one grow through your outdoor living space?
 Building your patio or deck around a tree adds a significant dramatic effect, and your neighbors will be jealous they didn’t come up with the design first.

 A tree growing right from your outdoor living space creates an even deeper connection with the environment as you lounge on a couch just 2 feet away from a giant plant.
 Not only will a tree on the deck or patio add excitement and serenity, but it will also provide excellent shade and coverage.

-Keep in mind that a tree growing from your outdoor living space can be a high maintenance landscape design.
+Keep in mind that a tree growing in your outdoor living space can be a high-maintenance landscape design.
 Trees often change shape as they grow, which may affect the area on your deck or patio.

-Why let all your hard work disappear when the sun goes down?
-When designed right, landscape lighting can accentuate the design around your trees, highlight your home’s architecture, and even provide security when you need to step outside.
+Homeowners, why let all your hard work disappear when the sun goes down?
+When designed right, outdoor landscape lighting can accentuate the design around your trees, highlight your home’s architecture, and even provide security when you need to step outside.

 Landscape lighting around your trees is also a perfect way to set the mood.
 Are you looking forward to a relaxing dinner with friends?
 Get those appetizers ready, flip the switch, and invite everyone outside on the deck for a beautiful evening.

 Have the surrounding trees light up the sky and turn off the lights near the door because who wants to worry about flying beetles getting in the house when company is over?